berkshelf/berkshelf/_includes/index.md

     chef_api "https://api.opscode.com/organizations/vialstudios", node_name: "reset", client_key: "/Users/reset/.chef/reset.pem"

-Provided my Knife config contains these credentials - this could have been simplified by using the `:knife` symbol
+Provided my Berkshelf config contains these Chef credentials - this could have been simplified by using the `:config` symbol

-    chef_api :knife
+    chef_api :config

 > Specifying a Chef API default location is particularly useful if you have cookbooks that are
 > private to your organization that are not shared on the Opscode community site.